EN - English (EN)

 EN 212H.
 Honors Survey of British Literature.
 (3 Credits)

 A continuation of English 211H from the Pre-Romantics to the present.
 Recommended in sequence.
-Prerequisite: 112H.
+Prerequisite: EN 112H.

 Course Fees: $60